hypriot/cluster-lab/README.md

     `docker run -ti --rm hypriot/rpi-consul members -rpc-addr=192.168.200.1:8400`

+  Note: Consul listens on several different ports.
+Please see section *Ports used* in the [offical docs](https://www.consul.io/docs/agent/options.html) for detailed info why is that.
   - Check if `eth0` is member of the virtual network

     `ip -d addr show`